Blockchain types

 In our scenario, we want transaction privacy from the public.
 Consortium blockchains can restrict who has authority to participate in consensus.
 Trust is enforced by restricting only the participants be involved in validation.
 The group of participants is called a consortium.
 Consensus algorithms for consortium blockchains can use authority rather than cryptocurrency.

-We may also want privacy of some data.
-For example, all parties would know a product was transported but details about the shipment could be kept private.
-Since we use multiple shipping companies, the details about the shipments could be kept private between two of the parties.
-Competing shipment companies would only know that the transaction happened and couldn't see the details about the shipment.
+We might also want privacy of some data.
+For example, all parties would know a product was transported, but details about the shipment could be kept private.
+Because we use multiple shipping companies, the shipment details could be kept private between two of the parties.
+Competing shipment companies would only know that the transaction happened, but couldn't see the details about the shipment.

 Blockchain protocols

 There are several blockchain protocols.
 The most well known is Bitcoin.
 The Bitcoin blockchain network was created for Bitcoin cryptocurrency.
-The primary function of the Bitcoin blockchain network is to store Bitcoin value.
+The Bitcoin blockchain network's primary function is to store Bitcoin value.
 Value can be transferred from one to another in a trustless way.

-Ethereum is a general use protocol.
-Ethereum extends what Bitcoin has created to provide a protocol that allows small programs to be written, and not just simple value transfers.
+Ethereum is a general-use protocol.
+Ethereum extends what Bitcoin created to provide a protocol that allows small programs to be written, and not just simple value transfers.
 The net effect is the ability to add logic and code instead of simple fixed value transfers.

-If you're going to use blockchain for your own solution, consider a general use protocol like Ethereum and Hyperledger Fabric.
-They're programmable blockchains that can be used for several scenarios.
-General use protocols use smart contracts to encode business logic and state.
+If you're going to use blockchain for your own solution, consider a general-use protocol like Ethereum and Hyperledger Fabric.
+They're programmable blockchains that you can use for several scenarios.
+General-use protocols use smart contracts to encode business logic and state.
 In this module, we focus on the Ethereum protocol.